The Bay Friendly Garden Tour

-The main slope also has some of the classic garden plants, but only as accents within a predominance of succulents, natives, and drought tolerant mediterranean plants.
-The garden has so many Australian natives and ceanothus varieties, I think it actually peaks in late winter rather than spring.
+The main slope also has many of the classic garden plants, but only as accents within a predominance of succulents, natives, and drought tolerant mediterranean plants.
+The garden has so many Australian natives and ceanothus varieties, I think the flower bloom actually peaks in late winter rather than spring.

 There are a lot of flowers, but the focus is just as much on the foliage as well, flowers framing the foliage as much as the foliage frames the flowers.
 Lots of chartreuse, lots of texture.